 Rosemary, grown in Spain, Morocco, Tunisia, and Turkey, is the symbol of eternity.
 Thus it was often planted near tombs.
 Rosemary is frequently associated with enhancing memories, as in Shakespeare’s Hamlet when Ophelia says, “There is rosemary, that’s for remembrance.”
 The name of rosemary derives from the Latin ros marinus, meaning sea dew.

-Antiseptic, anti-spasmodic, and an aid for baldness, rosemary is widely used in skin and hair care products.
+Antiseptic, anti-spasmodic, and an aid for baldness, rosemary is widely used in organic skin care and hair care products.
 Rosemary oil is camphoraceous (i.e., contains camphor) and blends well with peppermint and lavender.
 It is eye opening and invigorating as a bath oil.

 I often put rosemary in my bath in the morning because it is stimulating and refreshing.
 I also like adding it to my kukui, lily, and lavender oils, and applying it to my hair often as a hot-oil treatment or just a few drops to freshly shampooed hair for shine and manageability.